yashrmaa/yasharma/content/reading/index.md

 * Working - Robert Caro
 * The river of doubt - Candice Millard
 * The courage to be disliked - Fumitake Koga and Ichiro Kishimi
+* Exhalations - Ted Chiang
+* Swimming Studies - Leanne Shapton
+* Ducks, Newburyport - Lucy Ellmann
+* See What You're Missing: New Ways of Looking at the World Through Art - Will Gompertz

 ## 2025